visor-tech/visor-data-schema/index.md

-This is the image data schema of VISoR technology, align with [OME-Zarr spec v0.4](https://ngff.openmicroscopy.org/0.4/index.html).
+This is the image data schema of VISoR `(pronounced /ˈvaɪ.zər/)` technology, align with [OME-Zarr spec v0.4](https://ngff.openmicroscopy.org/0.4/index.html).

 ## Version
 2024.11.2